 Treatment for a benzodiazepine addiction is highly concentrated on changing addictive thought/behavior patterns.
 The individual will learn new ways to respond to worry or anxiety that are productive and positive, instead of dependent on drugs.
 Cognitive behavioral therapy is a core treatment element that achieves this central goal of Xanax recovery.

 In addition to the therapy sessions, which are provided in individual and group settings, a program for Xanax recovery should integrate holistic activities that help the individual learn alternative ways to manage stress.
-These might include yoga classes, meditation, massage therapy, mindfulness training, equine therapy, and art therapy.
+These might include yoga classes, meditation, massage therapy, mindfulness training, and art therapy.
 Participation in these types of activities teaches the individual helpful practices to help them regulate the stress triggers as they occur.

 Continuing Care Services